-Director – Ethan Spaulding, Screenplay – Joe R. Lansdale, Based on the Graphic Novel Batman and Son by James Robinson, Music – Frederick Wiedmann, Animation – The Answerstudio (Supervising Director – Kasuyoshi Takeuchi).
+Director – Ethan Spaulding, Screenplay – Joe R. Lansdale, Based on the Graphic Novel Batman and Son by Grant Morrison, Music – Frederick Wiedmann, Animation – The Answerstudio (Supervising Director – Kasuyoshi Takeuchi).
 Production Company – Warner Bros.
-Animation
+Animation.

 Jason O’Mara (Batman/Bruce Wayne), Stuart Allan (Damian), Thomas Gibson (Deathstroke/Slade Wilson), Morena Baccarin (Talia al Ghul), Sean Maher (Nightwing/Dick Grayson), Xander Berkeley (Dr Kirk Langstrom), Giancarlo Esposito (Ra’s Al Ghul), David McCallum (Alfred Pennyworth), Bruce Thomas (Commissioner Gordon/Ubu), Dee Bradley Baker (Man-Bat), Fred Tatasciore (Killer Croc), Kari Wahlgren (Rebecca Langstrom)